-In addition, scientific understanding of the workings of the brain has changed rapidly within the last few decades.
+Scientific understanding of the workings of the brain has changed rapidly within the last few decades.
 Brainwave patterns were once thought to be fixed and unchangeable and many medical specialists were trained in that school of thought.
 Recent research has made it startlingly clear that the brain changes with input, even in adults.
-Our brain has something fascinating called “plasticity” which allows it to be re-trained or re-programmed as part of its learning capacity.
-Neurons make new connections and old neuronal patterns (basically, your wiring) can be changed.
-Old wires are unplugged and new ones are plugged in.
-But to do this, it takes commitment, consistency, and time.

 As we begin to appreciate the mechanisms behind neuroplasticity and as consumers begin to demand simple, safe alternatives to medication, neurofeedback will rapidly gain mainstream recognition as a credible and sophisticated form of treatment.

-The cost of the qEEG recording, analysis, report and discussion is $700.
+A qEEG recording, analysis, report and discussion is $850.

 A Quantitative Electroencephalogram (QEEG), also known as a Brain Map, is a diagnostic technique administered by a highly experienced medical professional that measures specific aspects of the human EEG (the electrical activity in your brain.
 Like neurofeedback, it is non-invasive, meaning the procedure does not involve breaking into the skin.